Why? BECAUSE we are going to have FUN, fun too this Summer!

 Easy Ways To Implement Summer Learning At Home

-If you want me to create a Summer Learning Plan, specifically for your child(ren) email me to book a call [email protected].
+If you want me to create a Summer Learning Plan, specifically for your child(ren) email me to book a call eboni@cr8joi.com.
 Why be overwhelmed when I can help you?!

 Make it simple Mommy!
 Pick one chunk of time everyday and designate that as reading time.
 What time of day are your nerves most frayed?
 When do you need a breather?
 That can be quiet reading time!
 But there are a few things you need to prepare ahead of time.